 Pebl is rated #1 for compliance on G2 and holds both ISO 27001 and SOC 2 certifications.
 Their 200+ in-house legal and hiring experts provide direct compliance support rather than routing questions through subcontractors.
 Does your team need dedicated compliance support in niche markets that other providers cover through third parties?

-Limitations: The $399 promotional price may not last - the standard rate is $599.
+Limitations: $399 is promotional pricing; the standard rate is $599.
 The rebrand is recent, and platform stability during the transition has drawn mixed reviews.
 Some users report that the AI features are still maturing.

 9. Rippling

 Rippling is the only platform that natively unifies HR, IT, and Finance in a single system - and now extends that to international employment.
-Pricing is estimated at $599/employee/month (custom-quoted), with coverage in 50+ countries and expanding.
+Estimated at $599/employee/month (custom-quoted), coverage spans 50+ countries and expanding.
 Contractor management extends to 185+ countries.
-The platform's 600+ app integrations and automated device management make it well-suited for tech companies with complex onboarding workflows.
+The platform’s 600+ app integrations and automated device management make it well-suited for tech companies with complex onboarding workflows.

 If you already use Rippling for domestic HR and payroll, adding international hires creates a genuine single source of truth for your entire workforce.
-That's a real differentiator.
-No other provider in this space offers that level of cross-department integration.
+A genuine differentiator: no other provider in this space offers that level of cross-department integration.

 Limitations: International coverage (50+ countries) is significantly smaller than competitors covering 150-185+.
-Pricing is opaque and modular - the true cost depends on which Rippling modules you already use.
-Not a standalone global hiring solution; works best when bundled with Rippling's domestic products.
+Cost structure is opaque and modular - the true cost depends on which Rippling modules you already use.
+Not a standalone global hiring solution; works best when bundled with Rippling’s domestic products.

 How Much Do Employer of Record Services Cost in 2026?

-Global employment service pricing varies dramatically - from $199 to over $1,000 per employee per month.
-That's a 5x spread.
-The cheapest option isn't always the best value, and the most expensive isn't necessarily the most compliant.
-Here's how every provider stacks up on cost, country coverage, and contractor pricing.
+EOR pricing varies dramatically - from $199 to over $1,000 per employee per month.
+A 5x spread.
+The most affordable EOR services aren’t always the best value, and the most expensive aren’t necessarily the most compliant.
+Here’s how all 9 best EOR companies on this list stack up on cost, country coverage, and contractor pricing.

 EOR Monthly Pricing Per Employee (USD)

-At the lower end, Remofirst's $199/month makes international hiring financially viable for small teams and single overseas hires.
-The math is simple at that price point.
-In the mid-range, Multiplier's flat $400/month offers strong value for teams that want predictable costs without sacrificing features.
-At the high end, G-P's $700-$1,000+ pricing buys the deepest owned-entity compliance network - but only makes financial sense at scale.
+At the lower end, Remofirst’s $199/month makes international hiring financially viable for small teams and single overseas hires - making it the most affordable EOR service on the market.
+In the mid-range, Multiplier’s flat $400/month offers strong value for teams that want predictable EOR costs without sacrificing features.
+At the high end, G-P’s $700-$1,000+ pricing buys the deepest owned-entity compliance network - but only makes financial sense at scale.

-One important benchmark: an EOR typically becomes more expensive than setting up a local entity once you reach 15-25 employees in a single country (People Managing People, 2025).
-Below that threshold, the EOR model saves both money and time.
+One important benchmark: EOR services typically become more expensive than setting up a local entity once you reach 15-25 employees in a single country (People Managing People, 2025).
+Below that threshold, the employer of record model saves both money and time.
 Above it, the math shifts - and setting up a local subsidiary starts to make financial sense.

 Which Employer of Record Is Right for Your Team?

-With 9+ credible providers and pricing that spans a 5x range, the right choice depends entirely on your hiring profile.
+With 9 best EOR companies covered here and pricing that spans a 5x range, the right employer of record software depends entirely on your hiring profile.
 According to a 2025 analysis, 87% of companies planning international expansion say meeting local tax and employment regulations is their hardest task (Select Software Reviews, 2025).
-Here's a decision framework.
+Here’s a decision framework to help you choose the best EOR provider.

 • Hiring 1-5 international employees: Start with Remofirst ($199/mo) or Multiplier ($400/mo).
 Cost efficiency matters more than enterprise features at this scale.
 Both offer enough country coverage for small distributed teams.